Nomination Deadline: March 1

-Award Specifics: The award recipient is announced in November each year and honored at the NCTE Annual Convention with a $500 honorarium and a specially designed plaque.
+Award Specifics: The award recipient is announced in November each year and honored at the NCTE Annual Convention with a plaque and honorarium.

 The award was established in 1963 as the Distinguished Research Award and renamed in 1966 to honor the Council’s late president David H. Russell.

 Deadline: Nomination materials must be postmarked no later than March 1 and sent to firstname.lastname@example.org or by postal mail to NCTE David H. Russell Award, 1111 W. Kenyon Road, Urbana, IL 61801-1096.

 - A nomination letter with your name, phone, email, author, title, publisher, date of publication, and one paragraph indicating your reasons for nominating the work.

 - Four copies of the publication for distribution to the Selection Committee, or if that is not possible, provide full bibliographic information so that the Selection Committee will encounter no difficulty in locating the publication nominated.

 NOTE: Publications sent without supporting documents will not be considered.